MicrosoftDocs/memdocs/memdocs/intune/enrollment/ios-device-enrollment.md

 Intune enrollment with Apple device enrollment has the following known issues and limitations.

-* Due to Apple restrictions, device users must download the management profile in Safari.
+* Due to Apple restrictions, device users going through web based device enrollment must download the management profile in Safari.

 * After the management profile downloads, device users have a limited amount of time to go to the Settings app and install the profile.
 If they wait top long to do it, they'll receive a message letting them know that the management profile can't be found.
 They must select **enroll again** to restart the enrollment process and download the management profile again.